Arrhythmias in Children

 test measures the electrical activity of the heart.
 An ECG may show an arrhythmia.

 - Resting ECG.
 Your child will lie down while electrodes are connected to the ECG machine by wires.
 The ECG records the heart's electrical activity for a minute or so.

 - Electrophysiologic study (EPS).
-For this test, the doctor puts a small, thin tube (catheter) into a large blood vessel in an leg or arm.
+For this test, the doctor puts a small, thin tube (catheter) into a large blood vessel in a leg or arm.
 The doctor moves the catheter to your child's heart.
-This test can find out the type electrical signal causing the problem, and where the signal is.
+This test can find out the type of electrical signal causing the problem, and where the signal is.